yaozhenhua/yaozhenhua.github.io/_posts/2016-05-14-time-span-measurement.md

 backward jump.
 In fact I saw a stress test failure caused by clock forward adjustment, when the timeout was evaluated the time sync happened so the calculated time span was several minutes greater than the actual value.
 This kind of bug is hard to notice and investigate, but trivial to fix.
 Avoid wall clock time if possible.

+In term of overhead, Stopwatch is more expensive than DateTime.UtcNow.
+However both take very little CPU time.
+On my home PC, Stopwatch takes about 6 ns vs 3 ns for DateTime.UtcNow.
+Normally it is much shorter than the duration being measured.

 The last question is that, if we do need the absolute time correlation on multiple computers, is there anything better than `System.DateTime.UtcNow`?
 The answer is yes, setup all computers to the same time source, then use